charliekilpatrick/hst123/README.md

   ra                    Right ascension to reduce the HST images dec                   Declination to reduce the HST images

-optional arguments:
+options:
+  -h, --help            show this help message and exit --work-dir WORK_DIR   Use the input working directory rather than the
+                        current dir.
-  -h, --help            show this help message and exit --makeclean           Clean up all output files from previous runs then
+  --make-clean          Clean up all output files from previous runs then
                         exit.
   --download            Download the raw data files given input ra and dec.
-  --keepshort           Keep image files that are shorter than 20 seconds.
+  --token TOKEN         Input a token for astroquery.mast.Observations.
+  --archive ARCHIVE     Download and save raw data to an archive directory
+                        instead of same folder as reduction (see global_defaults['archive']) --no-clear-downloads  Suppress the clear_downloads method.
+  --clobber             Overwrite files when using download mode.
+  --cleanup             Clean up interstitial image files (i.e.,
+                        flt,flc,c1m,c0m).
+  --skip-copy           Skip copying files from archive if --archive is used.
+  --by-visit            Reduce images by visit number.
   --before BEFORE       Reject obs after this date.
   --after AFTER         Reject obs before this date.
-  --clobber             Overwrite files when using download mode.
+  --only-filter ONLY_FILTER
+                        List of filters that will be used to update acceptable filters.
+  --only-wide           Only reduce wide-band filters.
+  --keep-short          Keep image files that are shorter than 20 seconds.
+  --keep-indt           Keep images with EXPFLAG==INDETERMINATE.
+  --keep-tdf-down       Keep images with EXPFLAG==TDF-DOWN AT START.
+  --no-large-reduction  Exit if input list is >large_num images.
+  --large-num LARGE_NUM
+                        Large number of images to skip when --no_large_reduction used.
   --reference REFERENCE, --ref REFERENCE
                         Name of the reference image.
-  --rundolphot          Run dolphot as part of this hst123 run.
-  --alignonly           Set AlignOnly=1 when running dolphot.
-  --dolphot DOLPHOT, --dp DOLPHOT
-                        Name of the dolphot output file.
-  --scrapedolphot, --sd
-                        Scrape photometry from the dolphot catalog from the input RA/Dec.
-  --reffilter REFFILTER
+  --reference-filter REFERENCE_FILTER
                         Use this filter for the reference image if available.
-  --avoidwfpc2          Avoid using WFPC2 images as the reference image.
+  --reference-instrument REFERENCE_INSTRUMENT
-  --refinst REFINST     Use this instrument for the reference image if
+                        Use this instrument for the reference image if available.
-                        available.
-  --dofake, --df        Run fake star injection into dolphot.
-Requires that
-                        dolphot has been run, and so files are taken from the parameters in dolphot output from the current directory rather than files derived from the current run.
-  --cleanup             Clean up interstitial image files (i.e.,
-                        flt,flc,c1m,c0m).
-  --drizzleall          Drizzle all visit/filter pairs together.
+  --avoid-wfpc2         Avoid using WFPC2 images as the reference image.
+  --tweak-search TWEAK_SEARCH
+                        Default search radius for tweakreg.
+  --tweak-min-obj TWEAK_MIN_OBJ
+                        Default search radius for tweakreg.
+  --tweak-thresh TWEAK_THRESH
+                        Initial threshold for finding sources in tweakreg.
+  --keep-objfile        Keep the object file output from tweakreg.
+  --skip-tweakreg       Skip running tweakreg.
   --hierarchical        Drizzle all visit/filter pairs then use them as basis
                         to perform alignment on the sub-frames.
-  --hierarch_test       Testing for hierarchical alignment mode so the script
+  --hierarchical-test   Testing for hierarchical alignment mode so the script
                         exits after tweakreg alignment is performed on drz files.
+  --drizzle-all         Drizzle all visit/filter pairs together.
+  --drizzle-add DRIZZLE_ADD
+                        Comma-separated list of images to add to the drizzled reference image.
+Use this to inject data from other instruments, filters, etc. if they would not be selected by pick_best_reference.
+  --drizzle-mask DRIZZLE_MASK
+                        Mask out pixels in a box around input mask coordinate in drizzled images but outside box in images from drizadd.
   --object OBJECT       Change the object name in all science files to value
                         and use that value in the filenames for drizzled images.
-  --archive ARCHIVE     Download and save raw data to an archive directory
-                        instead of same folder as reduction (see global_defaults['archive']) --workdir WORKDIR     Use the input working directory rather than the current dir
-  --keep_objfile        Keep the object file output from tweakreg.
-  --skip_tweakreg       Skip running tweakreg.
+  --drizzle-dim DRIZZLE_DIM
-  --drizdim DRIZDIM     Override the dimensions of drizzled images.
+                        Override the dimensions of drizzled images.
-  --drizscale DRIZSCALE
+  --drizzle-scale DRIZZLE_SCALE
                         Override the pixel scale of drizzled images (units are arcsec).
-  --scrapeall           Scrape all candidate counterparts within the scrape
-                        radius (default=2 pixels) and output to files dpXXX.phot where XXX is zero-padded integer for labeling sources in order of proximity to input coordinate.
-  --token TOKEN         Input a token for astroquery.mast.Observations.
-  --scraperadius SCRAPERADIUS
-                        Override the dolphot scrape radius (units are arcsec).
-  --nocuts              Skip cuts to dolphot output file.
-  --onlywide            Only reduce wide-band filters.
-  --brightest           Sort output source files by signal-to-noise in
-                        reference image.
-  --no_large_reduction  Exit if input list is >large_num images.
-  --large_num LARGE_NUM
-                        Large number of images to skip when --no_large_reduction used.
+  --sky-sub             Use sky subtraction in astrodrizzle.
-  --combine_type COMBINE_TYPE
+  --combine-type COMBINE_TYPE
                         Override astrodrizzle combine_type with input.
-  --sky_sub             Use sky subtraction in astrodrizzle.
-  --wht_type WHT_TYPE   final_wht_type parameter for astrodrizzle.
+  --wht-type WHT_TYPE   final_wht_type parameter for astrodrizzle.
-  --drizadd DRIZADD     Comma-separated list of images to add to the drizzled
-                        reference image.
-Use this to inject data from other instruments, filters, etc. if they would not be selected by pick_best_reference.
-  --drizmask DRIZMASK   Mask out pixels in a box around input mask coordinate
-                        in drizzled images but outside box in images from drizadd.
+  --no-nan              Set nan values in drizzled images to median pixel
-  --no_clear_downloads  Suppress the clear_downloads method.
+                        value.
+  --redrizzle           Redrizzle all epochs/filters once the master reference
+                        image is created and all images are aligned to that frame.
-  --fixzpt FIXZPT       Fix the zero point of drizzled images to input value
+  --fix-zpt FIX_ZPT     Fix the zero point of drizzled images to input value
                         (accounting for combined EXPTIME in header).
-  --no_nan              Set nan values in drizzled images to median pixel
-                        value.
-  --skip_copy           Skip copying files from archive if --archive is used.
-  --byvisit             Reduce images by visit number.
-  --no_rotation         When drizzling, do not rotate to PA=0 degrees but
+  --no-rotation         When drizzling, do not rotate to PA=0 degrees but
                         preserve the original position angle.
-  --only_filter ONLY_FILTER
-                        List of filters that will be used to update acceptable filters.
+  --no-mask             Do not add extra masking based on other input files.
+  --run-dolphot         Run dolphot as part of this hst123 run.
+  --align-only          Set AlignOnly=1 when running dolphot.
+  --dolphot DOLPHOT, --dp DOLPHOT
+                        Name of the dolphot output file.
+  --dolphot-lim DOLPHOT_LIM
+                        Detection threshold for sources detected by dolphot.
-  --fitsky FITSKY       Change the dolphot FitSky parameter to something other
+  --fit-sky FIT_SKY     Change the dolphot FitSky parameter to something other
                         than 2.
-  --no_mask             Do not add extra masking based on other input files.
-  --keep_indt           Keep images with EXPFLAG==INDETERMINATE.
-  --keep_tdf_down       Keep images with EXPFLAG==TDF-DOWN AT START.
-  --tweak_thresh TWEAK_THRESH
-                        Initial threshold for finding sources in tweakreg.
+  --do-fake, --df       Run fake star injection into dolphot.
+Requires that
+                        dolphot has been run, and so files are taken from the parameters in dolphot output from the current directory rather than files derived from the current run.
-  --add_crmask          Add the cosmic ray mask to the image DQ mask for
+  --add-crmask          Add the cosmic ray mask to the image DQ mask for
                         dolphot.
-  --redrizzle           Redrizzle all epochs/filters once the master reference
-                        image is created and all images are aligned to that frame.
-  --dolphot_lim DOLPHOT_LIM
-                        Detection threshold for sources detected by dolphot.
-  --tweak_search TWEAK_SEARCH
-                        Default search radius for tweakreg.
-  --tweak_min_obj TWEAK_MIN_OBJ
-                        Default search radius for tweakreg.
+  --scrape-dolphot, --sd
+                        Scrape photometry from the dolphot catalog from the input RA/Dec.
+  --scrape-all          Scrape all candidate counterparts within the scrape
+                        radius (default=2 pixels) and output to files dpXXX.phot where XXX is zero-padded integer for labeling sources in order of proximity to input coordinate.
+  --scrape-radius SCRAPE_RADIUS
+                        Override the dolphot scrape radius (units are arcsec).
+  --no-cuts             Skip cuts to dolphot output file.
+  --brightest           Sort output source files by signal-to-noise in
+                        reference image.
 ```

 ## Requirements